Sequential Undergraduate/Graduate Studies in CSE

-- Must have taken at least four EECS courses from 370, 376, or any ULCS Elective or Flexible CS Technical Elective at the 300-level or above by the end of the first semester of the senior year – in all such classes, a grade of B+ or better must be earned.
+- Must have taken at least four EECS courses from 370, 376, or any EECS courses that are ULCS Elective or Flexible CS Technical Elective at the 300-level or above by the end of the first semester of the senior year.
+In all such classes, a grade of B+ or better must be earned.

 - Please note: Engineering students, SJTU-JI, and MDDP students with dual majors are not eligible for SUGS.
 However, LSA double majors can apply for SUGS.

-- As students head into their junior year, they may wish to meet with a CSE Graduate Programs Office staff member in 3909 Beyster to discuss their plan for double-counted courses.
-Or, an email may be sent to firstname.lastname@example.org with any questions.
+- As students head into their junior year, they may wish to meet with a CSE Graduate Programs Office staff member to discuss their plan for double-counted courses.
+Or, an email may be sent to email@example.com with any questions.

 - Mid-senior year, students should apply for admission to the graduate program by submitting: